 Dr Maria Maynard

-Dr Maria Maynard is a Lecturer in Public Health Nutrition.
+Dr Maria Maynard is a Reader in Public Health Nutrition.
 She obtained her BSc (Hons) in Nutrition from King's College, University of London, her PhD in Nutritional Epidemiology from the University of Bristol, and is a Registered Nutritionist (Public Health).

 Dr Lauren Duckworth

 Dr Lauren Duckworth is the Course Director for the Postgraduate Suite of Sports Science courses and a Senior Lecturer in Sport and Exercise Nutrition within the School of Sport.

 Lauren completed her PhD research at Leeds Beckett University titled, "Dietary Protein Manipulation in Overweight and Obese Adolescents".
 Funded by Glaxo Smith Kline and supervised by Professor Roderick King and Professor Paul Gately.
 Lauren previously completed her BSc.
 (Hons.) in Sports and Exercise Science at Leeds Beckett University and went on to gain an MSc with Distinction in Exercise Physiology at Loughborough University.

 Dan is a Senior Lecturer in Sport Development, with a teaching and research focus in community sport development.
 His work is informed by critical social theory and explores the potential of community-based sport programmes for social change.

 Debbie is a lecturer in Applied Sport and Exercise Nutrition.
 Debbie has developed a successful consultancy portfolio, including nutrition support for Leeds Rhinos, Yorkshire Carnegie and the Amateur Swimming Association.
 Additionally, Debbie is a National Trainer working on the education team for UK Anti-Doping.